RikeGoesCoding/FS_072019/README.md

 Description
 This analysis frontend allows the user to analyis data from a bike provider (given by udacity) to analysis rental behaviour of different user throught 3 major cities in the US.
 The cities are chicago, New York City and Washington DC.

-Files used:
+Files used
 Following files used for the bikeshare.py project but included in the gitignore - chicago.csv new_york_city.csv washington.csv
 onsists python code for programming user interaction

 Credits

-Thanks to Udacity.
+Thanks to Udacit